jbush001/NyuziProcessor/CONTRIBUTING.md

 - Use verilog-2001 style port definitions, specifying direction and type in one definition.
 Group module ports by source/destination and add a comment for each group.
-Signals that go between non-generic components should be prefixed by an abbreviation of the source module
+Prefix signals that go between non-generic components with an abbreviation of the source module

    ```SystemVerilog
 	// From io_request_queue